 This page introduces M. Aykut Attar's works by classifying them into distinct research projects.
 Please visit the Publications page and its subpages for detailed lists with bibliographical details.
-The data sets and computer codes are available at GitHub.
+Data and computer codes are available at GitHub.
 Please send an e-mail to M. Aykut Attar if you need the full text of a paper.

 Stagnation and Growth in the Long Run